eQOL – Epilepsy Quality of Life

 Mealwheel® is a public health tool to help people better understand the link between diet and physical activity.
 It is an adjustable visual aid designed to help simplify the diet message, supporting a tailored approach to weight management.
 As well as the adjustable plate there are resources developed to support the its use.

-MS Quality Living, which is hosted on www.msql.org.uk is a project stimulated by Innervate Ltd in partnership with a group of health professionals to raise awareness of the impact that Multiple Sclerosis has on a person’s cognitive function and subsequently their quality of life.
-We hope to develop the website content so that it includes information about other aspects of care relevant to people with Multiple Sclerosis and include the material found in the various following booklets.
+MS Quality Living, which is found at msql.org.uk was created by Innervate Ltd in partnership with a group of health professionals to raise awareness of the impact that Multiple Sclerosis has on a person’s cognitive function and subsequently their quality of life.
+We are hoping to develop the website content so that it includes information about other aspects of care relevant to people with Multiple Sclerosis and include the material found in the various following booklets.

 In Conversation with….